 Redwoods Rising Field Operations Manager

-Spencer Stiff knows the forests and streams of the North Coast intimately.
-He grew up west of Willits, CA, at the edge of the redwood belt.
-Before joining Save the Redwoods League, he spent his career as a fish biologist, hatchery manager, roads superintendent, and logging contracts administrator.
-Over the course of 11 years, he held a number of positions with Green Diamond Resources Company.
+Spencer Stiff knows the forests and streams of California’s North Coast intimately.
+He grew up near Willits, California, at the edge of the redwood belt, and earned a B.S. in Freshwater Fisheries from Cal Poly Humboldt in 2002.
+Before joining Save the Redwoods League in 2021, Stiff explored a diverse career as a fish biologist, hatchery manager, roads superintendent, and logging contracts administrator.
+During his many years with Green Diamond Resources Company, Stiff focused on road management and ensuring logging operations did not negatively impact fish and their habitat.

 Read more »

-Stiff took the position of Restoration Field Operations Manager with the League in May of 2021.
-In this role, he oversees the implementation of restoration projects under the Redwoods Rising initiative, a collaboration between the League, California State Parks, and the National Park Service to bring back more than 70,000 acres of previously logged coast redwood forest.“I was really interested in doing large-scale watershed restoration—fully restoring these streams, removing the roads, and getting the forests thinned back and into a healthy state,” says Stiff.
-“In order to reduce the chance of catastrophic wildfires and recreate old-growth forest conditions”.
+“I was really interested in doing large-scale watershed restoration—fully restoring these streams, removing old roads, and getting the crowded forests thinned back and into a healthy state,” says Stiff.
+“These measures help reduce the chance of catastrophic wildfires and recreate old-growth forest conditions.”

-Stiff has also started implementing aquatic restoration projects, working with contractors to place whole logs with intact “root wads” into streams, where they can help slow the movement of water and help create ideal habitat for young fish.
+Stiff is also implementing aquatic restoration projects, working with contractors to place whole logs with intact “root wads” into streams, where they can help slow the movement of water and create ideal habitat for young fish to thrive among the redwoods.

 Jeff Stump